AlfredBr/simple-azure-service-bus-example/README.md

 # simple-azure-service-bus-example
 This is the simplest Azure Service Bus example I could dream up.

-It is just two console apps.
+*simple-queue* is just two console apps and a small library.

 * *sender* sends the current time, a random 5 character string and an index to a Azure Service Bus queue.
-* *receiver* receives the message from the queue and removes it from the queue.
+* *receiver* receives (and removes) the message from the queue.
-* *shared* is a library containing Config.cs to which you must add your endpoint _connectionstring_ and _queue name_.
+* *shared* is a library containing Config.cs to which you must add your endpoint _connection string_ and _queue name_.